 M.C.
-Rasmin is working as Deputy Chief of Party at IREX, Sri Lanka and he was formally the Director/CEO of Sri Lanka Development Journalist Forum (SDJF) since 2007.
-Currently he is a PhD scholar at Assam Don Bosco University, India.
-He holds a Master’s in Developmental Communication at the University of Peradeniya (PGIA).
-He has successfully completed a Master level course on Media Studies at the University of Oslo, Norway and also has a Special Degree in Arts at the University of Peradeniya.
+Rasmin is the Deputy Chief of Party at IREX, Sri Lanka and was formally the Director/CEO of Sri Lanka Development Journalist Forum (SDJF) since 2007.
+Currently, Rasmin is a PhD scholar at Assam Don Bosco University, India.
+He holds a master’s in developmental communication from the University of Peradeniya.
+Rasmin has successfully completed a master-level course on Media Studies at the University of Oslo, Norway and also has a Special Degree in Arts at the University of Peradeniya.

 Jane Regan is an investigative journalist and documentary filmmaker who lived and worked in Haiti for most of the past two decades.
 Her work has been featured by the Miami Herald, Associated Press Television News, PBS, BBC, Inter Press Service and numerous other outlets.
 Regan has also produced or co-produced three award-winning documentaries.